 Note that Jesus says to pray this doesn't happen during the wintertime.
 This means that Jesus didn't know the precise date that this would happen.

-Rather, Jesus understood that the Jewish rebels were going to revolt, and the Romans were going to ransack the Jewish people as a result.
+Rather, Jesus understood that the Judean rebels were going to revolt, and the Romans were going to ransack the Judean people as a result.
 He understood this because he saw the signs of rebellion around him and understood the violent nature of the Romans.

 Even to this day, many people have confused Jesus' mission with that of the Zealots.
 And many scholars believe that the Zealots tried to enlist Jesus.
 The Zealots were armed rebels that were selectively fighting Roman rule even before Jesus' crucifixion.
 The Romans began to rule Judea around 6 AD.
 Jesus understood that the Zealots and the Romans were on the brink of war.

 Why couldn't Jesus predict the precise time of this war?
 Because every person is given the freedom to act, and even change our ways.
 Because we are given these freedoms, we can make changes in our common future.
 This means that while trends can be seen among societies and populations, individuals may still be able to change our future.